MustansirZia/mustansir.dev/content/posts/javascript-style-guide.md

 • Trust me, you'll be <b>proud!</b> :)

 Ummm alright - <i>But what's a style guide?</i> It's a guide that recommends you on how to format and structure your code.
 Lint basically means to hint beforehand a bad practice or an error in your code.
 A style guide in JS can be implemented using [eslint](https://eslint.org/).
 Eslint is by far the most popular tool for code hinting in JS.
-(There's JSHint too but isn't as popular)
+(There's JSHint too but it isn't as popular)

 In eslint, there is an <b>.eslintrc</b> file we should use.
 It's basically a `json` file with a fancy name and it lives inside the root folder of our project. <br />(alongside .babelrc and package.json) <br />